mdyao/HDR-BiTNet/README.md

 *Corresponding Author, University of Science and Technology of China (USTC)

-**This is the official repository of HDR-BiTNet (TMM 2023).
+**:\rocket\ This is the official repository of HDR-BiTNet (TMM 2023). :\star\

  HDR-BiTNet aims at addressing the practical translation between UHD-HDR and HD-SDR videos.**

 We provide the training and test code along with the trained weights and the dataset (train+test) used for the HDR-BiTNet.
 If you find this repository useful, please consider starring this repo and citing our paper.